rpeepz/ft_ls/README.md

 # ft_ls
-Here lies the repo of RPAPAGNA with my own recreation of unix ls command
+Here lies the repo of rpapagna with my own recreation of unix ls command

+---

-per 42 circus the allowed funcitons for this project are:
+Per 42 circus, the allowed funcitons for this project are:

 | Library        | Function      |
 |:-------------- |:------------- |